EndPointCorp/end-point-blog/2018/07/17/recommender-mxnet.html.md

 <NDArray 16 @cpu(0)>
 ```

-Let's first test to see if the known values got reconstructed:
+Let’s first test to see if the known values got reconstructed:

 ```python
 > F.dot(user_embed[0], joke_embed[7]) * 10